Ashton-Tate: MultiMate

 MultiMate was a word processor package created to copy the basic operation of a Wang dedicated word processor workstation on the PC.
 In the early 1980s many companies used MultiMate to replace these expensive single-purpose systems with PCs, MultiMate offering them an easy migration path.
-Although it wasn't clear at the time, this migration was largely complete by the time Ashton-Tate bought the company in December 1985 from Multimate International for about $20 million[ 9] in a transaction that an Ashton-Tate press release called "the largest ever in the microcomputer software industry".
-Sales had plateaued, although they were still fairly impressive at the time.
-What was originally a deliberate attempt to copy the Wang system now made the product seem hopelessly outdated, and it would require a major upgrade to remain useful.
-WordPerfect took advantage of these issues and took market share to a degree essentially lethal for MultiMate.
+Although it wasn't clear at the time, this migration was largely complete by the time Ashton-Tate bought the company in December 1985 from Multimate International for about $20 million, in a transaction that an Ashton-Tate press release called "the largest ever in the microcomputer software industry".